-Join the MyGreenCranford Green Team and support the Rake for the Planet Resolution and keep your power blowers and mulchers in the storage shed and “rake for the planet” one day or more during this fall leaf clean up season.
+Join the MyGreenCranford Green Team and keep your power blowers and mulchers in the storage shed and “rake for the planet” one day or more during this fall leaf clean up season.
 This is an opportunity to spend some quality time with your family, have some fun, and do something that will put a smile on Mother Nature's face.

 Rake For The Planet is a voluntary program and you should consider your physical capacity to do the labor involved.